BioReason: Incentivizing Multimodal Biological Reasoning within a DNA-LLM Model: Training Details

 \subsection{Computational Resources}

 We conducted experiments using multiple GPU clusters equipped with NVIDIA A100 and H100 GPUs.
 A100 systems were equipped with Intel Xeon Silver CPUs, featuring 16-24 CPU cores, 24-32 threads, and 188-251 GB of RAM.
-We used 4 A100 GPUs for reinforcement learning, while other experiments were performed on single H100 GPUs with Slurm-based orchestration and Deepspeed for efficient distributed fine-tuning.
+We used 4 A100 GPUs for reinforcement learning, while other experiments were performed on single H100 GPUs with Slurm-based orchestration and Deepspeed.